 - Powdered sugar + maple syrup

-- These Classic Buttermilk waffles will last in the fridge up to 5 days in a sealed baggie.
-If you are not going to eat them all that soon, you can also freeze them!
+These classic buttermilk waffles will last in the fridge up to 5 days in a sealed baggie.
+If you’re not going to eat them all that soon, you can also freeze them!

 Classic Buttermilk Waffles from Scratch

-- 2 cups All Purpose Flour
+- 2 cups All-purpose flour

 - 3 Tbsp. granulated sugar

-- 2.5 tsp. baking powder
+- 2 1/2 tsp. baking powder

 - 1/2 tsp. salt

-- 3 large eggs – separate whites and yolks
+- 3 large eggs (separate whites and yolks)

 - 2 cups buttermilk